Damaged or broken furniture and appliances can be a health and safety risk.

 Responsibility for furniture and appliance safety

-Your landlord has a legal duty to make sure that any appliances, furniture and furnishings they provide in your rented home are safe and fit to use.
+Your landlord has a legal responsibility to make sure any appliances, furniture and furnishings they provide in your home are safe and fit to use.

 Furniture in your home should be fire resistant.